sctg-development/ai-outlook/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
 For more details, see the [LICENSE](LICENSE.md) file in the project repository.

+## Privacy Policy

+Please refer to the [PRIVACY.md](PRIVACY.md) file for information on data collection, usage, and privacy practices related to the Groq Outlook Add-in.

 ## Contributing